Al Jaffee: Career

-Jaffee began his career in 1942, working as a comic-book artist for several publications, including Joker Comics, in which he was first published in December 1942, and continuing in other comics published by Timely Comics and Atlas Comics, the 1940s and 1950s precursors, respectively, of Marvel Comics.
+Jaffee began his career in 1942, working as a comic book artist for several publications, including Joker Comics, in which he was first published in December 1942, and continuing in other comics published by Timely Comics and Atlas Comics, the 1940s and 1950s precursors of Marvel Comics.
 While working alongside future Mad cartoonist Dave Berg, Jaffee created several humor features for Timely, including "Inferior Man" and "Ziggy Pig and Silly Seal".

-Jaffee originally considered himself strictly as an artist until he was disabused of the notion by editors and art directors who were reviewing his portfolio.
+Jaffee originally considered himself strictly an artist until he was disabused of the notion by editors and art directors who were reviewing his portfolio.
 "When prospective clients laughed and asked 'Who wrote the gag?' my response was 'I did, sir.'
 Which was very confusing since I didn't realize any writing had taken place.
 I mean, writers used typewriters, smoked pipes, wore scarves, right?
 When enough of them said, 'Oh, then you're a writer too,' I took their word for it.
 Who was I to argue with prospective employers?"

-During the war, he worked as an artist for the military in various capabilities.
+Jaffee served in the U.S. Army during World War II, where he worked as an artist for the military in various capabilities.
 His work included the original floor plan for the Rusk Institute of Rehabilitation Medicine.
 During this time, he took advantage of the military's free name change service, first to "Alvin Jaffe" by mistake, then to "Allan Jaffee".
 While working at the Pentagon, he met Ruth Ahlquist, whom he married in 1945.

-In 1946, Jaffee returned to civilian life, working for Stan Lee again.
+In 1946, Jaffee returned to civilian life, working for Stan Lee.
 For approximately a year and a half in the late 1940s, Jaffee was editing Timely's humor and teenage comics, including the Patsy Walker line.